mariah70565/mariah70565/README.md

-# Hi, I’m Mariah 👋
+# Hi, I’m Mariah! 👋

-🎓 UC Irvine Graduate - Class of 2025 | B.S in Computer Science
+- 🎓 UC Irvine Graduate - Class of 2025 | B.S in Computer Science
-💻 Aspiring Software Engineer
+- 💻 Aspiring Software Engineer
-🌟 Driven, passionate, and always eager to learn & grow.
+- 🌟 Driven, passionate, and always eager to learn & grow.

 ## 👩‍💻 What I’m Working On
 - Building **full-stack apps** with Flask, PostgreSQL, and React